-- Corneal scarring (injury to the cornea) – due to malnourishment and, especially, Vitamin A deficiency in children.
+- Corneal scarring (injury to the cornea) – due to malnourishment and, especially, vitamin A deficiency in children.

 The South African Optometric Association recommends we go for an eye examination once a year, to check the health of our eyes and to issue us with a prescription for glasses if necessary or to check we’re wearing the correct prescription, if glasses or contact lenses are already worn.

-To learn more about precisely which optometry benefits are offered by your particular medical aid benefit option, please visit that benefit options product page:
+To learn more about precisely which optometry benefits are offered by your particular medical aid benefit option, please visit that benefit option's product page:

-Optometrists who are part of the PPN Network have been contracted to charge an agreed-upon rate for their professional services.
+Optometrists who are part of the PPN network have been contracted to charge an agreed-upon rate for their professional services.
 These rates are known as the PPN tariffs and Medihelp pays optical benefits according to these rates.

 Although you may visit any optometrist*, should the cost exceed the PPN tariff (the benefit amount), then you’ll have to make a co-payment (that is, pay the difference).

-*Members of the Necesse medical aid benefit option must use an optometrist who is part of the PPN Network to qualify for benefits.
+*Members of the Necesse medical aid benefit option must use an optometrist who is part of the PPN network to qualify for benefits.

 Remember: Benefits are subject to pre-authorisation by PPN, so please do get pre-authorisation first!
 If pre-authorisation isn’t obtained, no benefits can be granted.

-We may spend time in the gym strengthening our muscles, use skincare products to protect our skin or visit the dentist regularly to take care of our dental health, but what about our eyes?
+We may spend hours in the gym strengthening our muscles, use skincare products to protect our skin or visit the dentist regularly to take care of our dental health, but what about our eyes?
 Here’s what you can do to make sure you remain bright-eyed and bushy-tailed: